Lightning-AI/pytorch-lightning/docs/source/slurm.rst

 1. Design your :ref:`lightning_module`.

-2. Enable ddp in the trainer
+2. Enable DDP in the trainer

     .. code-block:: python